 Search for a job in Norway with this list of places advertising open positions for English speakers.

-Where to find job vacancies in Norway
+Where to Find Job Vacancies in Norway

 If you are interested in finding a job in Norway, prepare yourself fully by reading our general advice on working in Norway and our guide to the biggest industries in Norway.

-You may also find our book useful.
+If you're serious about relocation, you may also find our book useful.
 Read on for the most popular places advertising job opportunities.

 Online job boards in Norway